Connect with a certified trainer for free

 When to see a doctor

 If your ankle becomes swollen and painful to walk on, you should consult with your doctor.
-As surgery may be necessary for some high ankle sprains (see below) it is important that you see your physician if you are unable to bear weight on your ankle or you have any of the other symptoms of a high ankle sprain.
-During your visit, your doctor will ask questions about your injury, the symptoms, and the sports you play.
+As surgery may be necessary for some high ankle sprains (see below), you must see your physician if you cannot bear weight on your ankle or if you have any other symptoms of a high ankle sprain.
+During your visit, your doctor will ask questions about your mechanism of injury,, the symptoms, and the sports you play.
 During the physical examination, your doctor will press your ankle to see if your ligaments are damaged.
 A squeeze test may also be performed, in which your doctor squeezes your leg just below your knee.
-You may have a high ankle sprain if pain radiates down to just above your ankle.
-A weight-bearing x-ray may also be ordered to see if you shin bones have fractured, moving apart to form a gap.
+If the pain radiates above your ankle, you may have a high ankle sprain.
+A weight-bearing x-ray may also be ordered to see if your shin bones have fractured or moved apart to form a gap.

 Non-operative treatment